gustafn/install-ns/README.md

   * use a special version of Tcl (here 6.8.10)
   * with some extra NaviServer modules

+If you want to reuse an existing PostgresSQL database installation, use e.g.

+    sudo with_postgres=0 bash install-ns.sh

-To compile and build NaviServer, add the word "build" add the end of the  command:
+Finally, to compile and build NaviServer, add the word "build" add the end of the  command:

     sudo ... bash install-ns.sh build